pooyasf/pooyasf.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a Masters's student of Applied Mathmatics at Sharif University of Technology.
-Previously I have completed my Bachelor's degree in Electrical Engenering at Isfahan University of Technology.
+Previously I have completed my Bachelor's degree in Electrical Engineering at Isfahan University of Technology.
 Currently I am working at the intersection of Neural Networks and PDEs for my Master's thesis.

 I've put several of my previous projects [here](https://pooyasf.github.io/projects/){:target="_self"} .